 Movement: Children need to move their whole bodies.
 The Kindergarten is designed to encourage large-scale activity and play.

-Fantasy and imagination: We encourage and nurture a child’s capacity for fantasy and imagination through storytelling, songs, puppetry, poems, and more.
+Fantasy and imagination: We encourage and nurture a child’s capacity for fantasy and creativity through storytelling, songs, puppetry, poems, and more.

 Natural rhythm: Children need familiarity and predictability in their lives.
 We maintain a daily, weekly, and seasonal rhythm throughout the curriculum.

-Learning readiness: We emphasize learning readiness activities to build social skills, fine motor skills, large motor skills, listening skills, memory, spatial skills, and more.
+Learning readiness: We emphasize activities to build social skills, fine motor skills, large motor skills, listening skills, memory, spatial skills, and more.

 The Kindergarten curriculum includes:

 - Music, games, and finger play to develop rhythm and counting skills

 - Hands-on activities such as gardening, cooking, nature walks, and seasonal activities to introduce science, math, and geography skills, concepts, and vocabulary

 - Multicultural stories provide an introduction to social studies

 - Auditory activities, visual discrimination, and organizing of time and space to prepare for 1st-grade readiness